Vojtěch Kubista

-Vojtěch Kubista (born 19 March 1993) is a Czech professional footballer who plays as a defensive midfielder or a centre back for Polish club Sandecja Nowy Sącz.
+Vojtěch Kubista (born 19 March 1993) is a Czech professional footballer who plays as a defensive midfielder or a centre back for Slovak club FC ViOn Zlaté Moravce.

 Club career

 Kubista made his Czech First League debut for Jablonec on 12 May 2013 in a match against Vysočina Jihlava.

 Spartak Trnava

 On 17 April 2024, Kubista joined Slovak club FC Spartak Trnava.
 He made his league debut for Spartak in a 0–0 draw against Žilina on 18 August 2024, starting the game.

 KFC Komárno

-Unhappy due to lack of game time, Kubista joined KFC Komárno on a six-month loan in February 2025.
+He was plagued by health problems and poor performances, and would leave Trnava with only 9 matches played in the spring of 2025 to join Komárno, on a six-month loan in February 2025.
 On 11 May 2025, he scored two goals for Komárno in a 5–4 win over Zemplín Michalovce.

 Sandecja Nowy Sącz

 On 31 July 2025, it was announced that Kubista would be leaving Spartak following the termination of his contract.
 A day later, he joined Polish third tier club Sandecja Nowy Sącz.